pzivich/zEpid-replications/README.md

 2) Cole SR, Hernan MA.
 Adjusted survival curves with inverse probability weights.
 Comput Methods Programs Biomed.
 2004;75(1):45-9.

+Additionally, tutorials (which will be later added to the website) are available here.

 If you have any recommendations on studies you would like to see replicated with *zEpid*, you can request either through GitHub or gmail (zepidpy)